evan-gora/CSE-385-Final-Project/README.md

 # About the Project

 This repository contains all files for my CSE 385 - Database Systems - final project.
 The requirements for this project are as follows: Use a database, either downloaded or self-generated, and create a GUI to allow a user to view, filter, and modify the data.
+For more information on the project requirement, view the 'FinalProjectDetails' pdf in the project files.
+You can also find installation instructions in the 'Documentation' pdf.

 # The data